KV152/LeetCode-Solution/Two Sum.md

 ```

-- Time complexity : O(n). \
+- Time complexity : O(n)\
   We traverse the list containing n elements exactly twice.
 Since the hash table reduces the look up time to O(1), the time complexity is O(n).

-- Space complexity : O(n). \
+- Space complexity : O(n)\
   The extra space required depends on the number of items stored in the hash table, which stores exactly n elements.
 - Performance: runtime 16 ms, memory usage 10.6 MB.